SADNESS: The Water Bearer

-Sadness doesn’t come to steal your stuff!
-Sadness arises when you’re holding on to stuff that doesn’t work anymore.
-This stuff — this thing, idea, relationship, or whatever — it might have worked in the past, but it doesn’t work now, and sadness arises to help you let go of it.
+Sadness arises when you’re holding on to stuff that doesn’t work any more.
+This stuff — a thing, idea, relationship, or whatever — it might have worked in the past, but it doesn’t work now, and sadness arises to help you let go of it.

 Sadness helps you let go, relax, rejuvenate yourself, and come fully into the present moment — not because you’re chasing after happiness or any other allegedly positive emotions (there is no such thing as a positive emotion), but because you know how to let things go and rejuvenate yourself.

-And what a sad, tense world we’ve created because we refuse to honor the gifts of sadness
+What a sad, tense world we’ve created because we refuse to honor the gifts of sadness

 Without our sadness, we can’t relax, we can’t release our tension in healthy ways, we can’t cry and restore fluidity to ourselves, and we can’t let go of things that aren’t working anyway.